• Skip to secondary menu

 In graphing and statistics, the X and Y axis each displays different kinds of information depending on the type of graph.
 And there are conventions about what should appear on each axis.

-As we go through some common graphs, pay particular attention to the axes.
+As we go through some common graphs, pay particular attention to the X-axis and Y-axis.
 Notice how each graph type has both an X and Y axis but uses them differently.
 That’ll help you understand the meaning behind each graph.

 Scatterplots are visually and functionally the most like the Cartesian coordinate system, except they don’t display the gridlines.
 Use these graphs to plot pairs of X and Y data points.
 They’re perfect for visualizing the relationship between two continuous variables.